Remote Learning: Trauma Informed Practice workshop

 This Trauma Informed Practice workshop aims to help people working in the provision of care to become trauma aware.
 The workshop does not train participants to become trauma therapists.

-This workshop will be delivered live on Zoom: The course will allow you to interact with your trainer and other participants in a virtual classroom where, in addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.
+The course will allow you to interact with the trainer and other participants.
+In addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.
+This workshop is open to individuals and can also be delivered as in-house training to groups.

 Participants should have some work experience.
 Suitable for: Therapists and Counsellors (please note: this is not designed for experienced therapists), early childhood Educators and Care Professionals and those working in Social Care, Youth and Family Care, Nursing Practitioners, Addiction Services and Homeless Agencies.